babyman/coursera-getdata/CodeBook.md

-# Code Book for Mean Summary Human Activity Recognition Using Smartphones Dataset
+# Code Book for Mean Summary Human Activity Recognition Using Smartphones

 The data produced here is a summarization of prior work described in detail here: